logzio/logzio-java-sender/README.md

 ## Release notes
+- 2.2.0
+    - Add `WithOpentelemetryContext` parameter to add `trace_id`, `span_id`, `service_name` fields to logs when opentelemetry context is available.
  - 2.1.0
    - Upgrade packages versions
  - 2.0.1
    - Add `User-Agent` header with logz.io information
  - 2.0.0 - **THIS IS A SNAPSHOT RELEASE - SUPPORTED WITH JDK 11 AND ABOVE**